annaandmandy/DS562_BigDataEngineer/Homework 3 - Stream Data with Event Hubs/README.md

-# HW3: Event Hubs and Azure Functions
+# HW4: Event Hubs and Azure Functions

+- powerbi from your subscription
+-

 **Objective:**

-Ingest real-time weather and air pollution data from the OpenWeather APIs into Azure Event Hubs using Azure Functions.
-This involves setting up an Event Hubs namespace and event hub, creating an Azure Function to fetch real-time data and send it to Event Hubs, and verifying the data ingestion process.
-What instructors are looking for:
-- correctly setup Event Hubs namespace and instance
-- properly connected Azure Functions App w/ Event Hubs
-- Event Hubs was able to process events from the Open Weather API
-    - we expect to see a screenshot of the activity on Gradescope
+Set up a real-time data processing pipeline using Azure Stream Analytics to store real-time weather and air pollution data from Azure Event Hubs.
+The goal is to ensure the real-time data matches the format of the historical data ingested in HW2.
+The raw data will be stored in the Bronze layer of Azure Data Lake Storage.

 Before you write any code, make sure **VScode** is up to date!